patharanordev/selfminer/README.md

 ## Wallet

 Without a Bitcoin wallet, you can’t send or receive Bitcoin payments.
 So before you get bitcoins, you’ll need to buy, download, or create a bitcoin wallet.
-There are different types of wallets: [more detal here](https://www.weusecoins.com/en/find-the-best-bitcoin-wallet/)
+There are different types of wallets: [more detail here](https://www.weusecoins.com/en/find-the-best-bitcoin-wallet/)

 ##### Installation